 There are a number of hurdles guests need to navigate between receiving a wedding invitation and arriving at the party, from decoding the dress code to booking a room in the room block to making sure they're on-time for the ceremony.
 Another question guests have to answer?
-Whether to ship the wedding gift they've chosen directly to the couple or to bring it with them to the reception.
-To help make finding the answer a little easier, we asked our experts: Is it still customary to bring gifts to the wedding reception?
+Whether to ship the wedding gift directly to the couple or to bring it with them to the reception.
+To help find the answer a little easier, we asked our experts: Is it still customary to bring gifts to the wedding reception?

 Sending gifts directly to the couple is even more common for destination weddings.
 After all, who wants to take up valuable carry-on space with a delicately-wrapped decanter or a boxed frame?
 (And how will the bride and groom get it home?)